AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2022.7.0 is 30 June 2022.
-The next release is planned for 11 August 2022.
+The release date for [!UICONTROL Cloud Manager] release 2022.8.0 is 11 August 2022.
+The next release is planned for 9 September 2022.

-## What's New {#what-is-new}

-* Cloud Manager users can now access useful video tutorials from the landing page **Welcome** card at any time.
-* The maximum number of pages to be tested [can now be overridden by setting the `MAX_PAGES` environment variable.](/help/using/code-quality-testing.md#crawler)

-## Bug Fixes {#bug-fixes}

-* A problem was fixed where after the approval of a frontend pipeline no call was made to execute the deployment step.